extigy/jqcref/README.md

   publisher = {American Physical Society}
 }
 ```
 In other words, the file takes the entries author names and year of publication and makes the entry label "author1_author2_year".
+Author formats that should work are variants of "A. N. Other", "Other, A N", etc.

 #### Neat!
 How do I use it?
 Type the following into a unix terminal to get the latest copy of the repository: